 However, you don’t have to worry about storage in the Cloud.
 You can enjoy unlimited storage while only paying for the services you need.

 8. Quick Development & Deployment

-“The economic, organizational and societal impact of the pandemic will continue to serve as a catalyst for digital innovation and adoption of cloud services,” said Henrique Cecci, senior research director at Gartner.
-“This is especially true for use cases such as collaboration, remote work and new digital services to support a hybrid workforce.”
+“The pandemic’s economic, organizational, and societal impact will continue to catalyze digital innovation and adoption of cloud services.
+This is especially true for use cases such as collaboration, remote work, and new digital services to support a hybrid workforce.”– Henrique Cecci, senior research director at Gartner.

 Challenges of Using a Cloud Service Provider

 Here are the challenges of choosing a cloud service provider: